New Evidence about When to Neuter Your Dog

 It is reassuring that the scientists in the room reiterate it is a complex decision.

-6. John Stuckey
+9. John Stuckey says:

 Sorry, but I’m with Russell on this.
 Pardon my oversimplification, but it seems the takeaway from your article is that neutering “may” be beneficial for small breeds, “may” be detrimental for large breeds, “may” have an effect on certain behaviors.
 The lack of definitive evidence of predictable outcomes tells me not to surgically alter until such knowledge is available.
 I don’t go to the dentist and have all my teeth extracted to prevent caries.
 BTW-I was reading the rather detailed and professional surgeon’s log from the shelter paperwork on our most recent rescue and was surprised to see that a tubal ligation was performed instead of a hysterectomy.
 Is this common practice?
 I would assume in this context that the motive would be saving time rather than long term health of the animal.